-I worked so hard academically, that I was offered a place at University the other side of the country.
+I worked so hard academically that I was offered a place at a University on the other side of the country.
 I departed for University, and I left all of them behind.
-They visited occasionally, and when I was home I met up with them, but it became clear I was not one of them anymore, I was different and they distanced themselves from me.
+They visited occasionally, and when I was home, I met up with them, but it became clear I was not one of them anymore, I was different, and they distanced themselves from me.

 Surround yourself with the right people for you, and the opportunities for great friendships will flourish.